girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 <hr>

 ### WSL
-- Wsl stands for windows subsystem for linux which is based on virtualization.
+- WSL stands for windows subsystem for linux which is based on virtualization.
 Which gives seperate space in your windows system for linux kernal.
 - It uses orginal linux kernal which is actually little modified by microsoft.
-- Wsl 2 also supported `virtual machine platform` which means you can even run gui apps in wsl2.
+- WSL 2 also supported `virtual machine platform` which means you can even run gui apps in wsl2.
 - You can download any linux distro such as ubuntu from windows store after [setting up wsl](https://docs.microsoft.com/en-us/windows/wsl/install) then just search ubuntu in windows store and click install.
-- Wsl does not give real linux environment and lack many linux features like it does not have systemd.
+- WSL does not give real linux environment and lack many linux features like it does not have systemd.
-- Wsl is very handy and flexible for development related purposes in linux like environment.
+- WSL is very handy and flexible for development related purposes in linux like environment.

 ### Final verdict